-Ryan Meili is a family doctor, community builder, and the MLA for Saskatoon Meewasin.
+Ryan Meili is a family doctor, teacher, community builder, and the MLA for Saskatoon Meewasin.
 For years, he has worked to build healthier communities across Saskatchewan and around the world.
 He is a passionate advocate for smart, fair, and forward-thinking policy that recognizes that we all do better when everyone has a chance to succeed.

 Ryan is currently seeking the leadership of the Saskatchewan NDP because he believes that the key to success for New Democrats is to inspire and excite the people of Saskatchewan with a shared vision of a better future.

 Ryan lives in Saskatoon with his wife, Mahli Brindamour, a pediatrician specializing in the care of refugee children.
 They have two sons, Abraham and Augustin.